-6.5.1 Activation by electric manual release
+6.5.1 Activating the system with the electrical manual release

-Risk of injury from broken glass!
+Danger of injury from broken glass!

-- If available, use a suitable break-proof object (e. g. a shoe) to smash the pane in order to protect your hands. - If no suitable objects are available, protect your hand by wrapping a rag or similar material around your hand when smashing the pane. - When smashing the pane, turn your face away from the electric manual release to protect your eyes from any broken glass that may be flying around.
+- If available, use a suitable break-proof object (e.g. a shoe) to smash the pane in order to protect your hands. - If no suitable objects are available, protect your hand by wrapping a rag or similar material around it when smashing the pane. - Turn your face away from the electrical manual release when smashing the pane to protect your eyes from any broken glass that may be flying around.

-Smashing the pane of an electric manual release may cause cutting injuries.
+Smashing the pane of an electrical manual release may cause cutting injuries.

-- 1. Use caution when smashing the pane of the electric manual release and turn your face away. - 2.
-Press the release button. - ⇒ The system has been activated, and the electric alarm equipment (e. g. signal horn, signal lights) is triggered immediately. - 3.
-Leave the protected enclosure immediately.
+- 1. Use caution when smashing the pane of the electrical manual release and turn your face away. - 2.
+Press the release button. - ⇒ The system is activated, and the electrical alarm devices (e.g. signal horn, signal lights) trigger immediately. - 3.
+Leave the protection zone immediately.